Why is Russia threatening to invade Ukraine?

 Biden says Putin will pay price if Russia invades Ukraine

-With more than 106,000 Russian troops stationed near the Ukrainian border, fears that Vladimir Putin intends to invade his western neighbour continue to linger.
+With an estimated 130,000 Russian troops stationed near the Ukrainian border and another 30,000 in Belarus, fears that Vladimir Putin intends to invade his western neighbour are intensifying.

 The standoff comes eight years after Russia annexed Crimea and sparked fighting in the Donbas region of eastern Ukraine, where a low-level conflict that has since killed more than 14,000 people is still rumbling on between Kyiv and pro-Russian separatists.

-Although the West hopes to alleviate tensions and avert the prospect of bloody war in Eastern Europe, diplomatic talks between the Kremlin and the Nato allies have made no ground so far and, as things stand, it is far from clear what will happen next.
+Although the West hopes to alleviate tensions and avert the prospect of bloody war in Eastern Europe, diplomatic talks between the Kremlin and the Nato allies have made no ground so far and, as things stand, it is far from clear what will happen next, with UK armed forces minister James Heappey warning that the continent is closer to war than at any point in the past 70 years.

-The North Atlantic military alliance has said it is sending additional ships and fighter jets to deployments in neighbouring eastern states like Poland and Lithuania while the US and UK have withdrawn diplomats’ families from Ukraine as a precaution in the event that war should erupt.
+The North Atlantic military alliance has said it is sending additional ships and fighter jets to deployments in neighbouring eastern states like Poland and Lithuania – who are bracing for an influx of refugees in the event that fighting should erupt – while the US and UK have withdrawn diplomats’ families from Ukraine as a precaution and some airlines have stopped making flights into Kyiv.

-Moscow has meanwhile moved around 30,000 troops and materiel into neighbouring Belarus for military drills while positioning its warships in the Black Sea, potentially enabling it to attack from the north, east and south all at once.

 Antony Blinken, US secretary of state, has flown to Europe in recent weeks in a bid to defuse the situation, urging Russia to avoid a return to Cold War-era hostilities as he held talks with his Russian counterparts, Ukrainian president Volodymyr Zelensky and other European leaders.

-UK foreign secretary Liz Truss and French president Emmanuel Macron have since visited Moscow on the same mission.
+UK foreign secretary Liz Truss and French president Emmanuel Macron have since visited Moscow on the same mission, with German chancellor Olaf Scholz the latest to meet with Mr Zelensky and then Mr Putin.

+US president Joe Biden has been invited to follow suit but the Kremlin has dismissed the prospect, saying that US-Russian relations are currently “on the floor”.

 But analysts believe that such threats are unlikely to deter the Kremlin, which has worked in recent years to “sanction-proof” the Russian economy.

-President Putin is believed to view the current standoff as the first step towards correcting what he regards as Nato’s encroachment into countries like Ukraine that were previously ruled by the Soviet Union prior to its collapse in 1989.
+Mr Putin is believed to view the current situation as the first step towards correcting what he regards as Nato’s encroachment into countries like Ukraine that were previously ruled by the Soviet Union prior to its collapse in 1989.

-With polls showing that a large majority of Ukrainians would like their country to become a member of the military alliance, Moscow wants the west to promise that Ukraine will never join Nato, something the defensive alliance has categorically ruled out.
+With polls showing that a large majority of Ukrainians would like their country to become a member of the military alliance, Moscow wants the west to promise that this will never come to pass, something Nato has categorically ruled out.

 Entitled “On the Historical Unity of Russians and Ukrainians”, the treatise was “one step short of a declaration of war”, in the opinion of Anders Aslund, a senior fellow at the Stockholm Free World Forum.